seagochen/MobileSparrow/README.md

   "backbone": "mobilenet_v2",
   "width_mult": 1.0,
   "img_size": 256,
-  "target_stride": 4,                     // Only for kpts task
+  "target_stride": 4,                     // Only for 'kpts' task

   "use_color_aug": true,
   "use_flip": true,